 a young gray whale comes for a look at the surface in baja

 There’s something about watching whales that connects us to the natural world in a truly profound way.
-It’s a glimpse into a vast undersea world with one of the more intelligent and sentient creatures on our planet.
-When in Baja watching Gray Whales, their overall friendliness often takes us by surprise.
-Here we have the opportunity to make and capture extraordinary memories.
+It’s a glimpse into a vast undersea world with one of the most intelligent and sentient creatures on our planet.
+When in Baja watching gray whales, their overall friendliness often takes us by surprise.
+Here we have the opportunity to make and capture extraordinary memories!

-Generally speaking, I like for my shutter speed to be somewhere around 1/500th of a second when trying to freeze motion of an animal.
+Generally speaking, I like for my shutter speed to be somewhere around 1/500th of a second when trying to freeze the motion of an animal.
 Fortunately, in the bright conditions of Baja, this shouldn’t be a problem with a “normal” aperture of f/5.6 or f/8 and a modest ISO of 200, 400, or 800.
-The faster the shutter speed you can afford, without sacrificing too high of ISO or too shallow depth of field, the more you can freeze motion even in the currents of water or droplets coming off of surfacing whales.
+The faster the shutter speed you can afford—without sacrificing too high of ISO or too shallow a depth of field—the more you can freeze motion even in the currents of water or droplets coming off of surfacing whales.

 a gray whale comes to the surface to breath in baja